What to Plant for Quail Habitat?

 Forbs and weeds play an important role in a quail habitat, providing both food and shelter.
 These plants are essential in maintaining a balanced ecosystem where quail can thrive.
 Forbs are herbaceous plants that are not grasses, while weeds are often considered undesirable plants.
 However, for quail, many weeds offer both nutrition and protective cover.

-ALSO READ: How Many Quail Eggs Per Day for Adults?
+ALSO READ: How to Hatch Quail Eggs at Home?

 Benefits of Forbs for Quail Diet